The best school coding platforms provide a simple and easy way to assist with programming lessons for students of all ages.

 The resources are split across three main areas: learning resources for beginners between 5-14 years of age, help for teachers to deliver the courses, and more creative projects for 15 years and above.

-As a learning resource it keeps things tightly organised and simple to work with, but unlike the Khan Academy it’s not free to use.
-However, the pricing is relatively cheap and affordable, costing just $20 per month when paid annually, or $29 per month when paid for on a rolling month to month basis.
+As a learning resource it keeps things tightly organized and simple to work with, but unlike the Khan Academy it’s not free to use.
+However, the pricing is relatively cheap and affordable.

 Think Big Coding is a British initiative to help teach coding and programming in schools, providing resources for teaching online as well as in the classroom.

 The aim is to provide fun and interactive coding sessions for primary/elementary school children, allowing them to create their own animations, websites, and games, using any number of coding resources which can include Scratch and Python, as well as HTML & CSS.
 These can be used in class lessons or for after school activities.